Bulgarian–Hungarian wars

 The Bulgarian–Hungarian wars (Българо-Унгарски Войни; Bolgár-magyar háborúk) were a series of conflicts that occurred during the 9th–14th centuries between the First and Second Bulgarian Empires and the Magyar tribes, the Principality of Hungary and later the Kingdom of Hungary.
-The nearly 500-year conflict encompassed the region of Southeast Europe, or what is known today as north-western Serbia, Romania, Moldavia and northwestern Bulgaria and southwestern Ukraine.

-The first clashes occurred in the late 9th century, in which the Hungarians were pushed west.
-Later, during the 10th century, the Hungarians overran the Bulgarian dukes in what is now Transylvania and conquered the eastern parts of the Pannonian Plain.
-Their raids against Bulgaria continued until the middle of the century when peace was restored.
-Both countries sustained friendly relations until 1003 when another war broke out, further diminishing Bulgarian power in Eastern Europe.
+Clashes first occurred in the late 9th century when the Byzantine Empire recruited Hungarians to attack the First Bulgarian Empire.
+Simeon I of Bulgaria retaliated by inciting the Pechenegs to attack the Hungarians from the east.
+During this time, central, eastern and southeastern parts of the post-Avar Carpathian basin were under the control or influence of the First Bulgarian Empire.
+During the 10th century, the Hungarians overran the Bulgarian dukes in what is now Transylvania as they conquered the Carpathian Basin.
+Conflicts continued until the middle of the century when peace was restored.
+Both countries sustained friendly relations until 1003 when another war broke out, further diminishing Bulgarian power in the region.

-In 1185, after the re-establishment of the Bulgarian Empire, both states fought numerous conflicts for control over the provinces of Belgrade, Braničevo, Vidin and the Severin.
+In 1185, after the re-establishment of the Bulgarian Empire, both states fought numerous conflicts for control over the provinces of Belgrade, Braničevo, Vidin and Severin.